zdharma-continuum/zsh-string-lib/README.md

 3. Prefix for keys in the hash (can be empty).

 Writes to given hash under keys built in following way: `${3}<section>_field`.
-Values are values from ini file.
+Values are the values from the ini file.

 <!-- vim:set ft=markdown tw=80 fo+=an1 autoindent: -->